Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

-Fig. \ref{Fig_filters} compares the empirical \emph{left} and \emph{right} vectors, $\vect{l}$ and $\vect{r}$ that were adjusted \emph{ad-hoc} to reproduce contrast curves in \cite{Martinez19}, with those based on the proposed relation with the Wilson-Cowan model (vectors based on $\frac{1}{\vect{x}}$ and $\frac{df}{\vect{dx}}$).
-Interestingly, both empirical and theoretical filters show similar high-pass nature and coincide in order of magnitude.
-Consistency of the structure of the empirical and theoretical interaction matrices (Eq. \ref{new_kernel_eq} and Eq. \ref{relation_W_H}), and coincidence of empirical and theoretical filters (Fig. \ref{Fig_filters}) suggests that the proposed theory explains the modifications that had to be introduced in classical unit-norm kernels in Divisive Normalization to explain contrast response.
+Fig. \ref{Fig_filters} compares the empirical \emph{left} and \emph{right} vectors, $\vect{l}$ and $\vect{r}$ that were adjusted \emph{ad-hoc} to reproduce contrast curves in \cite{Martinez19}, with those based on the theoretical relation proposed here.
+In this case we only consider the comparison with the psychophysically sensible parameterization since the ad-hoc tuning was done for that specific scenario.
+As these empirical filters were just qualitatively adjusted in \cite{Martinez19}, the reproduction of their high-pass nature and their order of magnitude is more important than the specific MSE values.
+The similarity of the structure of the empirical and theoretical interaction matrices (Eq. \ref{new_kernel_eq} and Eq. \ref{relation_W_H}), and the coincidence of empirical and theoretical filters (Fig. \ref{Fig_filters}) suggests that the proposed theory explains the modifications that had to be introduced in classical unit-norm kernels in Divisive Normalization to explain contrast response.